Root Canal Treatments in Mississauga, ON

 Every part of the body has its blood and nerve supplies.
 Our teeth are no different.
-At Pearl Dental Care in Mississauga, ON. we know it can be hard to think of teeth that way.
+At Pearl Dental Care, we know it can be hard to think of teeth that way.
 The exposed parts of the teeth look solid with no vessels or nerves.

 Teeth get their blood supply and innervations through their core.
 It’s part of the tooth, also referred to as the pulp.
 The pulp is hidden in the tooth behind the gums.
 We can’t normally see it.
-At Pearl Dental Care, we get patients who need root canal treatments.
+At Pearl Dental Care, we get patients who need root canal treatments in Mississauga, ON.
 This is done to treat conditions affecting the pulp or root canal.

 Indications for Root Canals